 Excitement about 5G, the fifth generation of mobile network technology, has been building steadily.
-The long process of rolling out 5G networks is already underway and we should see some limited availability this year.
-Now, 5G brings a lot of potential benefits, but one of the key questions that immediately crops up in any discussion about it is: How fast is 5G?
+The long process of rolling out 5G networks is already underway, with limited availability right now by all the major players, and at least one carrier — T-Mobile — promising nationwide 5G access by the end of the year.
+5G brings a lot of potential benefits, but one of the critical questions that immediately crops up in any discussion about it is: How fast is 5G?

 That doesn’t mean very much in isolation, so here’s a table that compares the speeds of different generations.

 |Generation||2G||3G||3G HSPA+||4G||4G LTE-A||5G|

 The averages here are approximate, and all the different technologies complicate the results because each generation has evolved and continued to grow, even after the next generation began to roll out.
 Then there’s the issue of carriers mislabeling their networks; many labeled HSPA+, which is a 3G tech, as 4G.